mazurov/sublime-levels/README.md

 * Clone or download git repo into your packages folder (In SublimeText ```Preferences->Browse Packages...``` menu item to open this folder):
    - Clone: ```git clone https://github.com/mazurov/sublime-levels.git```
-   - Download: https://github.com/mazurov/sublime-levels/archive/master.zip and extract sublime-levels-master to ```sublime-levels``` folder in the packages folder.
+   - Download: https://github.com/mazurov/sublime-levels/archive/master.zip and extract sublime-levels-master to the packages folder.

 or

-* Use Package Control _(not yet available)_
+* Use Package Control: Install ```Levels``` _(not yet available)_

 **WARNING:** When plugin is installed, it will automatically download required PyV8 binary so you have to wait a bit (see Loading PyV8 binary message on status bar).
 If you experience issues with automatic PyV8 loader, try to install it manually.